OnionUI/Onion/website/docs/01-features/index.md

 :::note <a href="apps/search">Search overview</a>
-The `Search` application is the perfect companion for large game collections.
+The **** application is the perfect companion for large game collections.
 It lets you find all the games containing the keyword you've entered.
-`Search` also allows to filter a game list to include only games containing a specific keyword.
+**** also allows to filter a game list to include only games containing a specific keyword.
 :::